ZakuroSoda/2022MYE-LArts-Notes/README.md

 The template is `The [Type] imagery "[Quote]" suggests/presents/shows [Explanation]`.

-Your explanation should not merely rephrase the imagery, as this is one of the few instances in CLAP where you actually need to look one level deeper.
+Your explanation should not merely rephrase the imagery, as this is one of the few instances in CLAP where you actually need to look one level deeper instead of writing the first thing which comes to mind.

 ```
 Example: The car coughed and spluttered to life.